-- 3. Effect on shareholders - 1) Effect of adoption of the Shareholder Rights Plan on shareholders and investors
+3. Effect on shareholders

+1) Effect of renewal of the Shareholder Rights Plan on shareholders and investors

-As the adoption of the Shareholder Rights Plan does not itself entail a gratis issue of share warrants, it will have no direct or specific effect on shareholders or investors.
+As the renewal of the Shareholder Rights Plan does not itself entail a gratis issue of Share Warrants, it shall have no direct or specific effect on shareholders or investors.

-- 2) Effect of gratis issue of share warrants on shareholders and investors - A) Procedures for the gratis issue of share warrants and for registration of transfer
+- 2) Effect of gratis issue of Share Warrants on shareholders and investors - A) Procedures for the gratis issue of Share Warrants and for registration of transfer

-If a Resolution for Gratis Issue of Share Warrants is adopted by the Company's Board of Directors, a date for issue of the share warrants shall be specified therein, and this date shall be publicized.
-In this case, one share warrant shall be issued for each share held by parties listed in the Company's final register of shareholders and register of beneficial shareholders (Shareholders Subject to Issue) as of that date.
-It is therefore necessary for shareholders to complete the registration of any transfer by that date without delay (registration of transfer will be unnecessary for any shares held in trust with the Japan Securities Depository Center, Inc.).
-As Shareholders Subject to Issue will by definition become subscribers to the share warrants as of the effective date of the gratis issue of share warrants, no application or other procedure will be required.
+If a Resolution for Gratis Issue of Share Warrants is adopted by the Company's Board of Directors, the Date of Issue of the Share Warrants shall be specified therein, and this date shall be publicized.
+In this case, one share warrant shall be issued for each share held by parties listed in the Company's final register of shareholders (hereafter referred to as Shareholders Subject to Issue) as of the Date of Issue.
+As Shareholders Subject to Issue shall, by definition, become subscribers to the Share Warrants as of the effective date of the gratis issue of Share Warrants, they shall not be required to perform any application procedures.

-A Resolution for Gratis Issue of Share Warrants having been adopted, the Company may, with utmost respect for a recommendation of the independent committee to such effect as described in part D) (i) of 2.
-2) Procedures for Warrants Issue, above, terminate the gratis issue of share warrants at least two business days prior to the ex-rights date for gratis issue of share warrants, or acquire all share warrants, either without compensation or with one share of the Company's stock per each share warrant as compensation, between the effective date of gratis issue of share warrants and one day prior to the initial date of the term of exercise of the share warrants (shareholders will be notified of procedures in this case through disclosure of materials related to such an acquisition).
-In either such case, as no dilution of the value of each of the Company's shares will occur, investors who trade the shares in the expectation of a dilution occurring may incur commensurate consequences due to share price fluctuations.
+A Resolution for Gratis Issue of Share Warrants having been adopted, the Company may, with the utmost respect for a recommendation of the Independent Committee to such effect as described in part D) (i) of 2.
+2) Procedures for Warrants Issue, above, terminate the gratis issue of Share Warrants at least two business days prior to the ex-rights date for gratis issue of Share Warrants, or acquire all Share Warrants, either without compensation or with one share of the Company's stock per each share warrant as compensation, between the effective date of gratis issue of Share Warrants and one day prior to the Initial Date of the Term of Exercise (shareholders shall be notified of procedures in this case through disclosure of materials related to such an acquisition).
+In either such case, as no dilution of the value of each of the Company's shares shall occur, investors who trade the shares in the expectation of a dilution occurring may incur commensurate harm due to share price fluctuations.

-B) Procedures for execution of the share warrants
+B) Procedures for execution of the Share Warrants

-A form to be filled in for the exercise of the share warrants (in a format prepared by the Company, including the substance and number of share warrants subject to exercise, essential information such as the date of execution, and clauses certifying attestation of satisfaction of conditions for each shareholder to exercise the share warrants, etc., indemnification clauses, and other statements of affirmation) and other documents necessary for the exercise of the share warrants will, as a general rule, be sent to all Shareholders Subject to Issue.
-After the gratis issue of share warrants, shareholders having presented the necessary documents to the Company within the term of exercise, one of the Company's shares will, as a general rule, be issued for each share warrant upon payment to the office handling receipt of payments of, as a general rule, the amount equivalent to the exercise price of between one yen and half of the market value per share as specified in a Resolution for Gratis Issue of Share Warrants.
+A form to be filled in for the exercise of the Share Warrants (in a format prepared by the Company, including the substance and number of Share Warrants subject to exercise, essential information such as the date of execution, and clauses certifying attestation of satisfaction of conditions for each shareholder to exercise the Share Warrants, etc., indemnification clauses, and other statements of affirmation) and other documents necessary for the exercise of the Share Warrants shall, as a general rule, be sent to all Shareholders Subject to Issue.
+After the gratis issue of Share Warrants, shareholders having presented the necessary documents to the Company within the term of exercise, one of the Company's shares shall, as a general rule, be issued for each share warrant upon payment to the office handling receipt of payments of, as a general rule, the amount equivalent to the exercise price of between one yen and half of the market value per share as specified in a Resolution for Gratis Issue of Share Warrants.

-For any shareholder who does not perform such exercise of share warrants and monetary payment, the Company's shares held may be diluted as a result of the exercise of share warrants by other shareholders.
+For any shareholder who does not perform such exercise of Share Warrants and monetary payment, the Company's shares held may be diluted as a result of the exercise of Share Warrants by other shareholders.